okeshawarz/prospectus/annot-bib.md

 # What Do Landlords Do?
 The Political Economy of Real Estate

+## Engels - The Condition of the Working Class in England

+[@engels1872]

 # Is Rent Control is Good, Actually?

 ## Diamond et. al - "The Effects of Rent Control Expansion on..."